The MSc Purchasing and Supply Chain Management course (French or English)

 INTERNATIONAL AND ADVANCED NEGOTIATION

-This module is designed to teach students the fundamentals of international negotiation strategy and to apply theory through two intensive commercial negotiations: an internal strategy strengthening negotiation and a business negotiation.
-The practical negotiation content is specific to the international business sector.
-Students are encouraged through follow-up reports to disclose and comment on their results.
+This module is designed to teach students the fundamentals of international negotiation strategy and to put theory into practice through two intensive business negotiations: one focused on strengthening the “internal” strategy and the other a commercial negotiation.
+The practical content of the negotiation is specific to the international business sector.
+Students are encouraged, through follow-up reports, to reveal and comment on their results.

 INTERNATIONAL PURCHASING

-This module is intended for current and future procurement professionals and reflects the levels of understanding and competency required to assume procurement management at the international level.
+This module is intended for current and future purchasing professionals and reflects the levels of understanding and competence required to manage purchasing at the international level.

 MANAGEMENT OF SUPPLY CHAIN PROCESSES

-This module helps understand the role of purchasing in managing logistical flows and provides practical application while stepping back from established logistics concepts.
-It also covers writing a logistics contract and managing a purchasing portfolio.
+This module helps to understand the role of purchasing in the tension of logistical flows and to put theory into practice while taking a step back from known logistics concepts.
+It also teaches how to draft a logistics contract and manage a purchasing portfolio.

 LOGISTICS AND INTERNATIONAL TRADE